Clay vs ZoomInfo

 Clay uses a dual-currency pricing model based on Actions and Data Credits.

-Actions measure platform orchestration — running enrichments, calling AI models, exporting data — and reset monthly.
+Actions measure platform orchestration, including running enrichments, calling AI models, and exporting data, and reset monthly.
 Data Credits purchase the underlying data from Clay's marketplace providers.

 Tiers range from: